railt/discovery/README.md

 ## Usage

-Railt Discover provides the ability to implement a cross-package configuration using `composer.json`.
+Discovery provides the ability to implement a cross-package configuration using `composer.json`.

 In order to access the configuration group, you must specify the key